gibbbone/hello-world/3_the_short_story.md

 # make a change
 $ cp file1.md file2.md

-# do some stuff
+# add some random stuff
-$ gedit file2.md
+$ echo "Git is like an old marriage: commit early, commit often.
+And never forget to leave a message." >> file2.md

 # stage the file
 $ git add file2.md

 # finally commit
-$ git commit -m "Added new file with full procedure without errors"
+$ git commit -m "Added new test file."

 # switch to master
 $ git checkout master